Skip to content

 We’ve been called to fix plenty of failed large-TV installations.
 Here’s what we see:

-What happened: Six months later, during a party, the TV slowly tilted forward and crashed
+What happened: Six months later, during a Super Bowl party, the TV slowly tilted forward and crashed onto the media console

-Cost: $5,200 TV destroyed, ankle injury from falling debris
+Cost: $5,200 TV destroyed, ankle injury from falling debris, two days of wall repair

-Scenario: Homeowner mounted 85-inch TV after watching YouTube tutorials
+Scenario: A Marietta homeowner mounted an 85-inch LG OLED G4 on a basement wall after watching YouTube tutorials

-What happened: Bracket was level, but TV wouldn’t hang properly
+What happened: The bracket was perfectly level, but the TV hung crooked once attached

-Result: TV returned, professional installation hired (should have started there)
+Result: TV returned to the box for two weeks, professional installation hired (should have started there)

 Frequently Asked Questions